siphry/siphry.github.io/HW2/index.md

     var regex = /[^a-z]/gi;
     input.value = input.value.replace(regex, "");
 }

+//Clears the list
+function clearList() {
+    $(".result_list").empty();
+}
 ```

 I also tried to keep my Javascript relatively short and simple as well, however I do think that my `getName()` function could be cleaner and simpler, but I could not think of a better way to link the user inputted initials with my Halloween-themed names.
 I found the `lettersOnly()` function on [YouTube](https://www.youtube.com/watch?v=OpajusnOfYo), since I could not get any regex pattern matching to work with my text inputs.

 ### Step 5 [Test] & Step 6 [Turn it In]
 ![git log](https://siphry.github.io/HW2/images/gitlog.PNG)
 Unfortunately I forgot to create a new branch to do everything on, probably due to the issues I ran into with I was working on two different branches for assignment 1.
-I did eventually create a branch named `surface` (later renamed to `hw2`), after finishing the basic javascript but before finishing my JQuery/css/bootstrap parts.
-Then, once I got the page working the way I liked, I merged `hw2` back to `master` and wrapped up the assignment/blog on the master branch (once merged, I have not made any changes to the webpage html or javascript).
+I did eventually create a branch named *surface* (later renamed to *hw2*), after finishing the basic javascript but before finishing my JQuery/css/bootstrap parts.
+Then, once I got the page working the way I liked, I merged *hw2* back to *master* and wrapped up the assignment/blog on the master branch (once merged, I have not made any changes to the webpage html or javascript).

 ### Step 7 [Portfolio Content]
 ![the SPOOPY NAME GENERATOR](https://siphry.github.io/HW2/images/home_html.PNG)
+This is what the homepage looks like before any names have been generated.

 ![the SPOOPY NAME GENERATOR](https://siphry.github.io/HW2/images/generated_names.PNG)
+This shows a few names generated as well as the changing banner that occurs on click.